The critical CoHA of a quiver with potential: The comultiplication on

 without reference to $\mathcal{T}^{\Sp}_{Q,W}$.
 The morphisms $\alpha,\beta,\delta,\underline{\zeta}$ are as defined in Section \ref{MOsec}.
 By replacing pushforwards by pullbacks, and vice versa, we arrive at morphisms

 \begin{proposition} The following diagram commutes:

 where

-and the horizontal maps are the isomorphisms of Proposition \ref{TtoH}. \end{proposition} \begin{proof} The top two squares contain only pullback maps, since $\overleftarrow{\delta}_T$ is the pullback map associated to the identity map.
+and the horizontal maps are the isomorphisms of Proposition \ref{TtoH}. \end{proposition} \begin{proof} The top two squares contain only pullback maps, since $\overleftarrow{\delta}_{\Ts}$ is the pullback map associated to the identity map.
 It follows that the top two squares commute, since the underlying diagrams of spaces commute.
-Similarly, up to multiplication by the factor $\eue(Q_0, \gamma_2,\gamma_1)$, the third square is composed entirely of pullbacks in a commutative square of spaces -- note that $\overleftarrow{\beta^{-1}}_T$ is defined to just be multiplication by $\eue(Q_0,\gamma_2,\gamma_1)$.
+Similarly, up to multiplication by the factor $\eue(Q_0, \gamma_2,\gamma_1)$, the third square is composed entirely of pullbacks in a commutative square of spaces --- note that $\overleftarrow{\beta^{-1}}_{\Ts}$ is defined to just be multiplication by $\eue(Q_0,\gamma_2,\gamma_1)$.
 The bottom quadrilateral commutes by Proposition \ref{mixingprop}. \end{proof} \begin{corollary} There is an equality of morphisms

-\end{corollary} \begin{remark} Coming back to the case $W=0$ considered in the introduction, it is easy to check that the above formula for $\Delta$ recovers the naive guess for the definition of the coproduct of Section \ref{NoPot} in the symmetric case. \end{remark}
+\end{corollary} \begin{remark} The map $\cdot\eue(Q_0,\gamma_2,\gamma_1)\beta$ is the natural definition of the umkehr map for $\beta^{-1}$.
+So we can say that the coproduct is defined by taking all of the constituent maps in the definition of the product and replacing them with umkehr maps. \end{remark} \begin{remark} Coming back to the case $W=0$ considered in the introduction, it is easy to check that the above formula for $\Delta$ recovers the naive guess for the definition of the coproduct of Section \ref{NoPot} in the symmetric case. \end{remark}